pyladies/project-communications/README.md

 - Every two weeks we have a quick catch up (i.e. slack...tbc) to check in on everyone and offer support if needed
 - We meet at the end of each cycle to discuss our work during a retrospective which is followed by sprint planning

+### Workflow

+**New Issues**

+- Co-leads will check for new issues regularly
+- Co-leads will triage and assign new issues within one week

+**Requests to join the team**

+- Co-leads will respond to new requests / applications in 2 weeks

 ### Contributing

 If you would like to join :